 Phil says that his approach with Kobe was to be as direct as possible and doing so in front of everyone.

-He was playing the bad cop and then use one of his coaches to mellow the player later on.
+He played the bad cop and then use one of his coaches to mellow the player later on.

 When Kobe said he’d like to be captain as soon as possible, Phil replied that you can’t be a captain if nobody follows you.
 And back then, nobody was with Kobe.